Baháʼí Faith in fiction: Tom Ligon's trilogy

 "The Devil and the Deep Black Void" had an interesting genesis.
 I remember being outraged by reports coming from the far east.
-Vietnamese "boat people" were being preyed on by pirates.
+Vietnamese boat people were being preyed on by pirates.
 I set up a situation where a political upset in a distant colony would make it likely that refugees would be preyed on by pirates.
 However, the story developed a mind of its own.
 I realized that, due to the vastness of space, the pirates would be easy to evade.
 The real threat was the vastness itself.
 Running away was certain death, and the only hope was returning to face the original problem.
-That quickly became the focus of the story…
+That quickly became the focus of the story...

 I needed good victims.
 Recent news had offered an excellent group, the Baha'is, who had been persecuted in Iran.
 The more I researched them, the more convinced I became that they would make excellent space colonists.
 My primary reference was an aged primer on the Baháʼí Faith by J. E. Esselmont.
 I did receive some comments from several Baháʼís suggesting that I'd portrayed them as too pacifistic, however, I'll stick by my guns on this.
 My characters, while they believe in public defense, even armies, to preserve peace, are stubborn in living by a passage I found in Esselmont's book in which Baha'u'llah forbids the Baháʼís from taking up arms in the defense of the faith.
 The story is carefully crafted to back them into this corner.
 Our hero is faced with a loss of his faith, which enables him to take action to save his people, but leaves him in a spiritual dilemma.

 I left him in that state for about 7 years, when I had the inspiration for the sequel, "The Gardener".
 Hoping to give Hab, our hero, some hint of faith back, not to mention some much-needed feminine companionship, I devised a story to show what he'd been up to in seven years of self-imposed exile on a remote continent of a planet just begging for life."

-Among the special qualities of Mr. Ligon's contribution to the Baháʼí Faith in fiction is that he is a non-Baháʼí, the stories mentioned explicitly reference the religion, and indeed the religion provides some of the central contexts for the storyline, and possibly the first publication to seriously reference the Baháʼí Faith in fictional literature context.
+Among the special qualities of Mr. Ligon's contribution to the Baháʼí Faith in fiction is that he is not a Baháʼí, the stories mentioned explicitly reference the religion, and indeed the religion provides some of the central contexts for the storyline, and possibly the first publication to seriously reference the Baháʼí Faith in fictional literature context.
 See Persecution of Baháʼís, Baháʼí Faith in Turkmenistan and Baháʼí Faith in Azerbaijan for cases of Baháʼí responses to violence.
 The final publication, "For a Little Price", is part of an anthology, A Mosque Among the Stars, that is free for download.